MRG Executive Director Leads New Online Course – ‘Human Rights, Human Wrongs’

 Today, the SDG Academy launches Human Rights, Human Wrongs: Challenging Poverty, Vulnerability and Social Exclusion, a Massive Open Online Course (MOOC) focusing on human rights and their significance in a sustainable development context.

 The 11-week online course is led and instructed by experts in the field – Dr Joshua Castellino, Executive Director of Minority Rights Group International, and Dr Sarah Bradshaw, Head of the School of Law at Middlesex University.
-It brings together two different perspectives on rights – the legal and the social– to explore what implementing a rights-based agenda entails, and examines how rights are understood around the world, as well as the barriers that prevent rights from being experienced as a lived reality.
+It brings together two different perspectives on rights – the legal and the social– to explore what implementing a rights-based agenda entails and examines how rights are understood worldwide and the barriers that prevent rights from being experienced as a lived reality.

 Help us spread the word by sharing on social media!